OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Apps must carefully ensure that sensitive user data doesn't end within these backups as this may allow an attacker to extract it.

+### ADB Backup Support

+Android provides an attribute called [`allowBackup`](https://developer.android.com/guide/topics/manifest/application-element.html#allowbackup "allowBackup attribute") to back up all your application data.
+This attribute is set in the `AndroidManifest.xml` file.
+If the value of this attribute is **true**, the device allows users to back up the application with Android Debug Bridge (ADB) via the command `$ adb backup`.

+To prevent the app data backup, set the `android:allowBackup` attribute to **false**.
+When this attribute is unavailable, the allowBackup setting is enabled by default, and backup must be manually deactivated.

+> Note: If the device was encrypted, then the backup files will be encrypted as well.

 ## Process Memory

 All applications on Android use memory to perform normal computational operations like any regular modern-day computer.
 It is of no surprise then that at times sensitive operations will be performed within process memory.
 For this reason, it is important that once the relevant sensitive data has been processed, it should be disposed from process memory as quickly as possible.